CynthiaArdman-Appomni/cyberpunk2077-hacking-solver/README.md

 A web-based solver for the Cyberpunk 2077 Breach Protocol hacking minigame. [**Try it online.**](https://ncrpdive.com/) A GM puzzle generator is available at /gm where you can configure grid size, time limit and daemon details.
 After generating a puzzle, a shareable link is provided so you can play it later or send it to friends.
+Puzzle IDs are kept only in server memory, so any restart will invalidate previously generated links.

 ![](https://raw.githubusercontent.com/cxcorp/cyberpunk2077-hacking-solver/main/doc-images/screencap.gif)